UMMS-Biocore/dolphin/docs/dolphin-ui/ngsplots.rst

 Alternatively, You can visit the Reports page for a specified run and click on the 'Go To Plots' button at the bottom of the page to go to the plots page.

+Also, you can view your generated tables from the Generated Tables page by selecting to go to plots from the desired table.
+Please see the 'Table Creator Guide' for additional information.

 Plots Navigation
 ================